decayingcrow/decayingcrow/README.md

 ### BASIC INFO

-My name is davesprite, i also go by another main name but i pretty much only prefer if friends use it (dont be afraid to ask tho)
+i also go by another main name but i pretty much only prefer if friends use it (dont be afraid to ask tho)

-i use he/crow/it pronouns but only he/him is fine i dont really gaf what you call me

-im an adult (19) with a few mental and physical disabilities so i struggle with a lot of stuff

 i am an artist and i draw like once every 3 months or so due to constant burnout but i love drawing for other people, feel free to ask me to draw you something

 id prefer if only friends interacted with me but im fine if you want to interact, i dont bite ! im friendly, just ALWAYS iwc okay

-if you want to be friends just lmk, (as long as youre at least 15 or 16+) especially adults (hi i need more adult friends guys bmf guys youll get free art)
+if you want to be friends just lmk, especially adults (hi i need more adult friends guys bmf guys youll get free art)

 ### MAIN INTERESTS RN